RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/crdb/flush.md

 ### Returns

-Returns the task ID of the task that is clearing the database.
-If --no-wait is specified, the command exits.
+Returns the task ID of the task clearing the database.
+If `--no-wait` is specified, the command exits.
 Otherwise, it will wait for the database to be cleared and return `finished`.

 ### Example